Istanbul Food Guide

 When we look at the Aegean coast, we see that the use of olive oil begins at breakfast.
 Olive oil, on which thyme and paprika are planted, is eaten with bread.
 In other regions, olives are one of the immutable foods of the breakfast table.

-Although olive oil dishes are considered in the “cold starters” category in the world, this classification is not precisely correct for Turkish cuisine.
+Although olive oil dishes are considered in the “cold appetizers” category in the world, this classification is not precisely correct for Turkish cuisine.
 Because eating olive oil at the beginning and eating a small amount does not fit our eating habits.
 Olive oil in Turkey is considered among the main dishes.
 For centuries, olive oil dishes have been preferred for a light and cool meal on hot summer days.
 Olive oil is consumed on the most intense Aegean coasts in our country.
 For this reason, it would not be wrong to say that Aegean people are experts in the use of olive oil.

 Celery and Olive Oil